Senior Living in Wilmington, NC

 List of Senior Living Retirement Communities & Senior Housing in Wilmington, NC

-The median cost of independent senior living in Wilmington, NC is $2,646 per month.
-The lower priced senior living communities in the Wilmington area can cost as little as $1,597 per month, while the most luxurious Wilmington retirement communities can go up to $4,386 per month.
+The median cost of independent senior living in Wilmington, NC is $2,646 monthly.
+The most affordable senior living communities in the Wilmington area can cost as little as $1,597 per month, while the most luxury Wilmington retirement communities can go as high as $4,386 per month.

 There are 11 senior living, senior housing, elderly living apartments and retirement communities in Wilmington, North Carolina.
 These 55+ retirement communities and housing residences provide accommodations to older adult North Carolina residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Wilmington senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Wilmington, NC may be in the form of senior apartment buildings or senior living communities.